Panic freedom

 The pre-conditions and post-conditions on a function form a contract: "if you give me some inputs that satisfies a given formula (the precondition), I will produce a return value that satisfy another formula (the postcondition)".
 Outside this contracts, anything might happen: the function might panic, might run forever, erase your disk, or anything.

-The helper crate hax-lib-macros provdes the requires proc-macro which lets user writting pre-conditions directly in Rust.
+The helper crate hax-lib provdes the requires proc-macro which lets user writting pre-conditions directly in Rust.

 fn square_requires(x: u8) -> u8 {